Global Stocks Mostly Higher In Thin Pre-Christmas Trade - UrduPoint

 Global Stocks Mostly Higher In Thin Pre-Christmas Trade

-US stock markets have traditionally fared well in the last five trading days of the year and the first two in the new year, with experts advancing a number of possible reasons as the festive holiday mood and purchasing ahead of the end of the tax year.
+US stock markets have traditionally fared well in the last five trading days of the year and the first two in the new year, with experts advancing a number of possible reasons as to why -- including the festive holiday mood and purchasing ahead of the end of the tax year.

+Wall Street opened modestly higher on the first day of this seven-day stretch and picked up speed as the session progressed.
+The S&P 500 finished up 1.1 percent.

+While gains were broad-based, some of the biggest positive moves came from tech heavyweights like Facebook parent Meta, Netflix and Amazon, all of which won more than one percent.

 In Europe, Paris's CAC 40 closed higher in a pre-holiday short session while Frankfurt was closed all day.

+1 trillion Yen ($7 billion), as it enters merger talks with struggling rival Nissan.

-The talks on collaboration between Honda and Nissan would create the world's third-largest automaker, expanding development of EVs and self-driving tech.
+The talks between Honda and Nissan could create the world's third-largest automaker, expanding development of EVs and self-driving tech.

 Honda's CEO insisted it was not a bailout for Nissan, which announced thousands of job cuts last month and reported a 93 percent plunge in first-half net profit.